Some journal entries from last fall before a show

 Why can’t it be October already?

-I’m distracted and excited but I have to stay focused, there’s so so much going on.
+I’m distracted and excited but I have to stay focused, there’s so much going on.
 I have to get this live scan done and finish building up the marble dust gesso and a million other things.

 Could I make a test painting of the big one?
 A maquette, or a map for myself to follow?
-I don’t think I want to do it like that this time.
+I don’t want to do it like that this time.
 Im feeling a little overwhelmed at the size and making a mistake but it would be nice to just dive in before I go to the western hills gardens to paint trees next Monday.

 I want… what, Jessica?
 A giant granite cathedral?
 Like a mausoleum, guarded by angels, between heaven and earth?
 I don’t know, I just want to feel around in the dark until it’s right.
-I’m resigned to a hundred mistakes and wasting paint and time because those invisible layers matter too.
+I’m resigned to a thousand mistakes and wasting paint and time because those invisible layers matter too.
 Maybe that’s the most important part, what you can’t see, what’s underneath.

 I really like this little oval painting of Danya so far.
 I like that the composition is a sort of triangle: stable, like the Madonna.